ankurD98/ankurd98.github.io/about.md

 permalink: /about/
 ---

-I'm a Final Year computer science student at [IIT Patna](https://www.iitp.ac.in).
+I'm currently a Software Developer at D.E.
+Shaw.
+I graduated in Computer Science from IIT Patna.